PIPIPIG233666/EFI-ROG-C8DH-5900x-RX6800XT/README.md

 ### WiFI / Bt

-The built-in components support WiFi 6 / Bluetooth 5 with the itlwm.kext and IntelBluetoothFirmware.kext.
+The built-in components support WiFi 6 / Bluetooth 5 with the AirportItlwm.kext and IntelBluetoothFirmware.kext.

 ### BIOS